DanWBR/dwsim/README.txt

 Compiling

-The whole DWSIM project can be compiled using Visual Studio 2013 or 2015.
+The whole DWSIM project can be compiled using Visual Studio 2013 or 2015, only on Windows.